 I have come to learn through hard-earned experience that the difference between enjoying yourself in winter weather and cursing the gods of winter weather is high-quality winter gear.
 There is a basic formula for keeping yourself warm enough in a Sandpoint winter, and that’s a sweat-wicking base layer made of wool or synthetic material, an insulating layer, and a waterproof or water-resistant outer layer.

 I have a whole post that goes into great detail about what to wear in Idaho for all seasons.
-Check it out for full details and recommendations.
+Check it out for full details and recommendations on good winter gear.

 WHERE TO STAY IN SANDPOINT IN WINTER